Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Updated `core` module documentation and customization documentation to explain fluid typography.
 - Fixed the `header` element bug that didn't allow them to work well with the `.row` class for responsive layouts.
 They should now display as expected.
 - Disabled fluid typography by default, it needs more testing and the `14px` font in smaller screens doesn't sit well with me.
 The feature is still there for those who want it.
+- Implemented `.drawer` component along with everything that it needs.
+Documentation pending.